mikejacobson/angular-bootstrap-scrolling-tabs/README.md

 Overview
 --------
-If you're using Bootstrap Tabs (`nav-tabs`), and Angular, of course, or AngularUI Bootstrap Tabs (`tabset`) and you don't want them to wrap if the page is too narrow to accommodate them all in one row, you can use these Angular directives to keep them in a row that scrolls horizontally.
+If you're using Bootstrap Tabs (`nav-tabs`) or AngularUI Bootstrap Tabs (`tabset`) and you don't want them to wrap if the page is too narrow to accommodate them all in one row, you can use these Angular directives to keep them in a row that scrolls horizontally.

 It adjusts itself on window resize (debounced to prevent resize event wackiness), so if the window is widened enough to accommodate all tabs, scrolling will deactivate and the scroll arrows will disappear.
 (And, of course, vice versa if the window is narrowed.)